SERVICE · AGENTIC WORKFLOW

 How much control do we have to give up?

 Entirely your call.
-Which cases auto-complete, which escalate, who reviews, and how wide the automation scope runs are all rules you set and adjust anytime.
-Rollout is gradual, and you can always tighten back to human review in one click—you're never forced into full autonomy at once.
+Which cases auto-complete, which escalate, who reviews, and how wide the automation scope runs are rules you set and adjust anytime.
+Rollout is gradual, and you can always tighten back to human review in one click.
+You're never forced into full autonomy at once.

 Do we have to rip out our existing systems first?